boris-kz/CogAlg/README.md

 My hierarchy is a dynamically extended pipeline: when pattern terminates, it is outputted for comparison on the next level, and is replaced by initialized pattern on current level.
 Thus, a new level must be formed for a pattern terminated by current top level.
 This continues indefinitely, as long as system recieves new inputs.
 As distinct from autoencoders (current mainstay in unsupervised learning), there is no need for decoding: comparison is done on each level, and level’s output patterns are also fed back to filter lower levels.

 Autonomous cognition must start with analog inputs, such as video or audio.
-All symbolic data, including natural languages, is encoded by some prior cognitive process.
-To discover meaningful patterns, these symbols must be decoded before being cross-compared.
+All symbolic data, including that in natural languages, is encoded by some prior cognitive process.
+To discover meaningful patterns in symbols, they must be decoded before being cross-compared.
 And the difficulty of decoding is exponential with the level of encoding, so hierarchical learning starting with raw sensory input is by far the easiest to implement (part i).

 To discover anything complex at “polynomial” cost, resulting patterns should also be hierarchical.
 In my model, each level of search adds a level of composition and a sub-level of differentiation to each input pattern.
 Higher-level search is selective per level of resulting pattern.
 Such composition and selection speeds-up search, to form longer range spatio-temporal and then conceptual patterns.
 Which also send feedback: filters and then motor action, to select lower-level inputs and locations with above-average additive predictive value (part 3).